Image tracing: Options

-Reducing the number of colors in an image is often aided with a histogram.
+Reducing the number of colors in an image is often aided by a histogram.
 The most common colors may be selected as the representatives, and other colors are mapped to their closest representative.
-When the number of colors is set to two, the user may be asked to make threshold and contrast setting.
+When the number of colors is set to two, the user may be asked to make threshold and contrast settings.
 A contrast setting looks for significant changes in pixel color rather than a particular color; consequently, it may ignore the gradual color variations in a gradient fill.
-Once the outline has been extracted, the user could manually reintroduce the gradient fill.
+Once the outline has been extracted, the user can manually reintroduce the gradient fill.

 The vectorization program will want to group a region of the same color into a single object.
-It can clearly do that by making the region boundary exactly follow the pixel boundaries, but the result will be a boundary of often short orthogonal lines.
+It can do that by making the region boundary exactly follow the pixel boundaries, but the result will be a boundary of often short orthogonal lines.
 The resulting conversion will also have the same pixelation problems that a bitmap has when it is magnified.
 Instead, the vectorization program needs to approximate the region boundary with lines and curves that closely follow the pixel boundaries but are not exactly the pixel boundaries.
 A tolerance parameter tells the program how closely it should follow the pixel boundaries.

 The end result of many vectorization programs are curves consisting of cubic Bézier curves.
 A region boundary is approximated with several curve segments.
-To keep a curve smooth, the joints of two curves is constrained so the tangents match.
+To keep a curve smooth, the joints of two curves are constrained so the tangents match.
 One problem is determining where a curve bends so sharply that it should not be smooth.
 The smooth portions of a curve are then approximated with a Bézier curve fitting procedure.
 Successive division may be used.
 Such a fitting procedure tries to fit the curve with a single cubic curve; if the fit is acceptable, then the procedure stops.
 Otherwise, it selects some advantageous point along the curve and breaks the curve into two parts.
 It then fits the parts while keeping the joint tangent.
 If the fit is still unacceptable, then it breaks the curve into more parts.

 Some vectorizers are standalone programs, but many have interactive interfaces that allow a user to adjust the program parameters and quickly see the result.
 PowerTRACE, for example, can display the original image and preview the converted image so the user may compare them; the program also reports information such as the number of curves.